thewhodidthis/dither/README.md

 ## usage

 Choose between ordered or spatial and initialize with a matrix array to get an `ImageData` processing function.
-For example,
+For example:

 ```js
 import { spatial as bender } from "@thewhodidthis/dither"